You and I have one thing in common: we have both read an enormous amount of books.

 C. S. Hand has a Masters of Philosophy in English Literature from the University of Cambridge where he studied British and German Romanticism.
-He is currently preparing the notebooks of Christian Winter for publication along with translating Winter’s tripartite epic, Splatterism.
+He is currently translating Christian Winter’s tripartite epic, Splatterism.
 Fantasy books are something he cherishes, and has dedicated his life to finding and translating rare and esoteric works by neglected fantasy authors.

 Christian Winter studied rhetoric, speculative dialectics, and Italian Literature at Exeter College, Oxford before leaving prematurely to pursue mathematics at the University of Padua, which he considered to be “flowing with a weird oil which I will use to ignite the lamps of learning across the endless millenniums of mankind.”
 Plagued by a broken heart, he never made it; instead he embarked upon a nomadic existence whose peregrinations across various deserted and uninhabited Greek isles culminated in suicide in an undiscovered labyrinth below a famous ancient Greek dancing floor.